nealrichardson/httptest/README.md

 **Q.** I'd like to have my tests automatically create mock files when they don't exist yet, and re-use them after that.
 I'd like to also be able to easily re-record mock files.

-#### How do I switch between mocking and real requests?

-**Q.** I'd like to run my mocked tests sometimes against the real API, perhaps to turn them into integration tests, or perhaps to use the same test code to record the mocks that I'll later use.
-How can I do this without copying the contents of the tests inside the `with_mock_api()` blocks?

 **A.** One way to do this is to use the `with_mock_dir()` context instead of `with_mock_api()`.